emulation-plans/azure-lab/README.md

 There are a few outstanding things that need work.

 - The first is making the environment a little more vulnernable by design.
 Tools like VulnAd will help here.
-- Add an extra confirmation before the user starts terraforming their environment.
 - Add a way of doing a quick delete first off.
-- Add some default settings.
 - Logging (The RubyTerraform Library supports this)
-- Make the Terraform neater, and leverage modules.
+- Deploy Caldera as part of this

 ## Thanks
 Thanks to all the homies contributing to infosec.